 CALHN will provide dedicated training in clinical research through a program endorsed by the National Health and Medical Research Council (Good Clinical Practice), along with ongoing education in clinical research skills.
-A new clinician researcher training pathway (MD/PhD program) offered via AHIP (commenced in 2023) will also offer pre- and postvocational training opportunities to develop a pipeline of clinician researchers for the future.
+A new clinician researcher training pathway (Clinician PhD Pathway) offered (commenced in 2023) will also offer pre- and post-vocational training opportunities to develop a pipeline of clinician researchers for the future.